 IP rights and licences

-A person who has acquired an economic right or a licence to exercise such right from the author or his heirs, may transfer a right or licence to another person only with the written consent of the author or his heirs (Article 49, Law of Intellectual Property and Artistic Works).
+Under Article 49 of the Law of Intellectual Property and Artistic Works, a person who has acquired an economic right or a licence to exploit IP from the author or his heirs, can only transfer such right or licence with the written consent of the relevant person.

-Trade marks, patents, industrial designs, and geographical signs should be registered with the Turkish Patent Institute for full validity and protection in Turkey.
-If such rights are not registered there, the rights will be more generally protected under provisions in accordance with Turkish Commercial Law.
+Trade marks, patents, industrial designs and geographical signs should be registered with the Turkish Patent Institute for full validity and protection in Turkey.
+Such rights are also protected under the Turkish Commercial Code.